 - If training is not available online, see the 2017-2018 Training Schedule for in person courses being held by Pennsylvania Dutch Council.
 No matter which District is hosting a course, you can still go.

 - Talk to your Unit Commissioner or District Executive.
 They can work with your District’s Training team to see if someone may be available to bring training to you.

 - If the training opportunity offered by Pennsylvania Dutch Council does not work with your schedule, check out other nearby Council’s websites to see if they will be holding a course that works for you.
 Feel free to go, just please remember to let our Council Service Center know so you can be credited with completion.

 The training philosophy of the Boy Scouts of America is to provide adults with fundamental information about the aims and purpose of the movement, as well as specifics about their particular roles in Scouting.

 A trained leader is knowledgeable and confident in the role being performed.
-The knowledge and confidence of a trained leader are quickly sensed by Cub Scouts, Boy Scouts, Varsity Scouts, Venturers, and Parents.
+The knowledge and confidence of a trained leader are quickly sensed by Cub Scouts, Scouts BSA, Venturers, and Parents.